-Successfully brought a claim in a Upper Lands Tribunal for the release of restrictive covenants relating to the user of a community interest building.
+Justin successfully advanced a claim in a Upper Lands Tribunal for the release of restrictive covenants relating to the user of a community interest building.

 Clifford Chuku v.
 Owen Chuku to 1 W.L.R.
 3137

-Appeared before Newey J. in an appeal concerning the court’s jurisdiction and exercise of discretion when considering applications for security for costs.
+Justin appeared before Newey J. in an appeal concerning the court’s jurisdiction and exercise of discretion when considering applications for security for costs.
 The case is of particular interest in the context of counterclaiming defendants seeking security.

 Barnsley & Others v.
-Noble EWCA Civ 799.
+Noble EWCA Civ 799

-Appeared in the Court of Appeal in a dispute concerning the public policy limitations of trustee exoneration clauses.
+Justin appeared in the Court of Appeal in a dispute concerning the public policy limitations of trustee exoneration clauses.

 Barnsley & Others v.
 Noble EWHC 2657 (Ch)

-Appeared for the Claimants before Mr. Justice Nugee in a 7 week trial in the Chancery Division in £150 million claim for breach of contract, deceit, and breach of fiduciary duty.
+Justin appeared for the Claimants before Mr. Justice Nugee in a 7 week trial in the Chancery Division in £150 million claim for breach of contract, deceit, and breach of fiduciary duty.